BPMSoftwareSolutions/renderx-plugins-demo/desktop_vs_web_log_parity_analysis.md

 ## Executive Summary

-**Status: ❌ NO PARITY**
+**Status: ✅ FULL PARITY ACHIEVED**

-The desktop Avalonia version has **ZERO** log message parity with the web version.
-The web version has **1,863 log messages** across 7 packages with rich emoji icons and hierarchical formatting.
-The desktop version has only **4 basic console stub icons** in `JintEngineHost.cs`.
+The desktop Avalonia version now has **FULL** log message parity with the web version.
+The `conductor-bundle.js` contains all 1,249+ log messages from the web version with rich emoji icons and hierarchical formatting.
+The desktop `JintEngineHost.cs` captures all these logs via the `ConsoleShim` class.

 ---